 As enunciated in our mission statement, IIMU is a faculty-governed institute with a culture of academic excellence fostered by rigor in teaching and research.
 Most of our permanent faculty is made up of recent doctoral graduates of leading schools in India and abroad who show potential for research of the highest quality.
 In some cases, we will also add very experienced academics as permanent faculty.

 IIMU provides an environment that ensures faculty can hone and develop their skills in both teaching and research.
-A range of support initiatives has been put in place to encourage research that encompasses both theoretical scholarships that will be of significance to the field in question as well as research that will be relevant and useful to practitioners, policy-makers, NGOs and other users.
+A range of support initiatives has been put in place to encourage research that encompasses both theoretical scholarship that will be of significance to the field in question as well as research that will be relevant and useful to practitioners, policymakers, NGOs and other users.

-IIMU currently has 36 full-time faculty members all of whom have earned PhDs or are Fellows at top schools in India, Europe and North America.
-As the student population grows over the next five years, the number of full-time faculty will increase to approximately 55 by 2020.
+All of IIMU’s full-time faculty members have earned PhDs or are Fellows at top schools in India, Europe and North America.
 In addition, IIMU attracts adjunct and visiting faculty drawn from IIMs and other prominent business schools in India and abroad, thus ensuring that the quality of the teaching students receive is at the highest level.
 Top executives from leading companies are also invited as visiting faculty, bringing vast industry experience to the classroom.

 IIMU follows the Japanese model of faculty development, with a tough selection process but once faculty are appointed they benefit from intensive institutional support with the objective that each will become well-established in his or her chosen field.
 IIMU does not use a traditional tenure track for faculty and this allows the Institute to take into account the specific circumstances of each faculty member, the nature of their training and their research priorities.